 Pistons Legends are former Detroit Pistons players acting as community and team ambassadors at both home Pistons games and community events.

-Earl Cureton enters his fourth season with the Detroit Pistons as a community ambassador where he works to raise awareness for Come Together programs, such as Game Changers which celebrates those making an impact in the community, and NBA League sponsored programs.
+Earl Cureton enters his seventh season with the Detroit Pistons as a community ambassador where he works to raise awareness for Come Together programs, such as Game Changers which celebrates those making an impact in the community, and NBA League sponsored programs.

 Prior to joining the Pistons community efforts, Cureton spent the last five seasons as a WNBA assistant coach with the Phoenix Mercury (2012-13), Charlotte Sting (2005-06) and Detroit Shock in 2009, where he worked under Pistons Bad Boy Rick Mahorn.